leosilvadev/leosilvadev/README.md

 **[WE ARE HIRING!](https://mobimeo.com/en/join/)**

-## Languages that I am currently working with (both at job and personal projects)
+## Languages which I have had experience with (both at job and personal projects)

 <table>
   <tbody>